HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 During our performance testing, we observed a 2% improvement by increasing the heap size to **4096MB** (4 GB).
 This adjustment was particularly beneficial when caching was enabled.
 We recommend using this configuration as a reference for your medium configuration tests to optimize performance.

 This suggests that by adjusting the heap size in your environment, especially when caching mechanisms are in place, you may achieve similar performance gains.

-#### Large Pages

-Large pages can reduce the CPU overhead needed to keep track of the heap.
-With this setting we have seen as much as a 10% throughput improvement in our measurements.
-Be aware that any allocation of large pages is reserved upon boot and only available to applications requesting large pages.

-**Consider the following when using large pages**:

-Adjust values to match the maximum heap size of the JVM.
-Enough large pages must be allocated to hold the entire JVM heap plus native code.

-Be careful in your settings to ensure there is enough memory still available to other application, especially the OS.

-In some or the measured environments, more large page space was allocated than strictly required for the JVM maximum heap size.
-If a system is low on memory more tuning could be performed to optimally size the large pages allocated.

-This setting is required to ensure that the Portal JVM requests large pages from the operating system.
-To verify that large pages are being used, ensure that the requestedPageSize and pageSize attributes are the same in the verbose:gc output.

-Note that on some Unix implementations you may be required to start HCL Portal as ‘root’ after enabling large page support.

-Large pages are supported by systems running Linux kernels version 2.6 or higher.
-Note that Linux refers to large pages as ‘Huge Pages’.

-For performance benchmarks, 2,048 Huge Pages are configured.
-Each HP is 2MB in size, so 4GB is reserved upon boot.
-This memory is available only to apps configured to use it.
-This is enough memory to store the entire JVM heap in Huge Pages.

-**How to Set**

-In the WebSphere Integrated Solutions Console

-Servers → Server Types → WebSphere application servers → WebSphere_Portal → Server Infrastructure: Java and Process Management → Process Definition → Java Virtual Machine

-Add **-Xlp** to the Generic JVM Arguments field

-1. Add the -Xlp to the Generic JVM Arguments field.
-2. Allocate 4GB of RAM by placing the following line in the /etc/sysctl.conf file: vm.nr_hugepages=2048
-3. If Portal is running under a non-root user id, the memory lock limit for the user or group will need to be increased to the maximum heap size of the JVM.
-This can be done with the ulimit command or by adding the following to /etc/security/limits.conf:

-@&lt;large group name&gt; soft memlock 2097152

-@&lt;large group name&gt; hard memlock 2097152

-4. Reboot the system

-You can check the status by issuing the following command: grep Huge /proc/meminfo.

-On our benchmark system the above command results in the following (when Portal is not running):

-HugePages_Total: 2048

-HugePages_Free: 2048

-HugePages_Rsvd: 0

-Hugepagesize: 2048 KB

 #### Nursery Size